 And there it is!
-Other people’s expectations of “where to from here?” is manifesting in her mindset, affecting her perception of her worth in the world by believing her time is running out to achieve her career and leadership goals.
+Other people’s expectations of “where to from here?” manifest in her mindset.
+It affects the perception of her self worth and belief that her time is running out to achieve her career and leadership goals.

 But here’s the truth.
-Age is no barrier to success and anxiety about ageing as a female leader is more about your own resistance to success than it is about other people’s perception.
+Age is no barrier to success.
+Anxiety about ageing as a female leader is more about your resistance to success than other people’s perception.

-Creating deliberate strategies to grow your personal brand, leverage from your leadership capabilities and building a growth mindset will help you step into your full potential to shine as the leader you want to be…at any age!
+Creating deliberate strategies to grow your personal brand, leverage your leadership capabilities and build a growth mindset will help you step into your full potential to shine as the leader you want to be…at any age!

 Why Women Leaders Get Smarter With Age.

-We are conditioned to believe that our brains peak at 18 – 26 years of age, and then it’s all downhill from there!
-Our memories fade, we become less dynamic, and our minds start to S-L-O-W down.
+We are conditioned to believe that our brains peak at 18 – 26 years of age.
+Then it’s all downhill from there.
+Our memories fade, become less dynamic, and our minds start to S-L-O-W down.

-But, research indicates that many brain functions actually increase with age.
+But, research indicates that many brain functions increase with age.

 So, whether you are in your 30’s, 40’s 50’ or 60’s or beyond, you can get brain fit and begin living and leading with more vibrancy, health and connection as a more empowered female leader!

 5 Ways For Women Leaders To Grow Smarter And Sharper As You Age.